Science POP Competition 2024

 Master's student in Molecular Medicine

-Ces dernières années, nous avons tous entendu parler d’un couple dans notre entourage qui rencontre des difficultés à concevoir.
-A travers le monde, 186 millions de personnes sont concernées par l’infertilité.
-Malheureusement, le déclin de la fertilité des hommes est un fléau grandissant notamment en raison du rôle majeur joué par les facteurs comportementaux et environnementaux.
-A ce jour, dans 40 à 50% des cas, l’origine de cette infertilité est mal comprise à cause d’un manque de connaissances sur le fonctionnement du système reproducteur mâle.
-Des études récentes ont mis en évidence le rôle crucial de l’alimentation et du style de vie sur le pouvoir fécondant des spermatozoïdes.
-C’est pourquoi mieux comprendre l’impact de ces facteurs sur la fertilité masculine permettrait d’apporter des solutions novatrices pour les couples infertiles.
-Il reste encore beaucoup de chose à découvrir …
+Ces dernières années, nous avons tous entendu parler d’un couple dans notre entourage qui rencontre des difficultés à concevoir. À travers le monde, 186 millions de personnes sont concernées par l’infertilité.
+Malheureusement, le déclin de la fertilité des hommes est un fléau grandissant, notamment en raison du rôle majeur joué par les facteurs comportementaux et environnementaux. À ce jour, dans 40 à 50 % des cas, l’origine de cette infertilité est mal comprise à cause d’un manque de connaissances sur le fonctionnement du système reproducteur mâle.
+Des études récentes ont mis en évidence le rôle crucial des lipides sur le pouvoir fécondant des spermatozoïdes.
+C’est pourquoi mieux comprendre l’impact de l’alimentation et du mode de vie sur la fertilité masculine permettrait d’apporter des solutions novatrices pour les couples infertiles.
+Il reste encore beaucoup de choses à découvrir…

 Djazia Haferssas